- App: Arkham Horror Toolkit

 I remember that first game of Arkham Horror.
 It was at Origins, probably 2010.
-The game was scheduled for the first slot of the day.
+The game master scheduled it for the first slot of the day.
 I ‘m an early riser and I was surprised to find that this game had a full table.

 The game was a blast.
 I remember being baffled at the way, in a shuffled deck, each card could be worse than the one before it.
 The guy sitting next to me didn’t understand what he was getting into and got a little upset about the game conspiring against us.
 I remember at one point, openly praying to the “powers that be” for a kitten card.
 I couldn’t imagine what could be worse than we had already seen, and I knew that was a bad sign.

-This past weekend, as I was setting up all of the little pieces and cards around the board, I thought, “there must be an app for this.”
-And sure enough I found Arkham Horror Toolkit.
+This past weekend, as I was setting up all the little pieces and cards around the board, I thought, “there must be an app for this.”
+And sure enough, I found Arkham Horror Toolkit

-If you have played Arkham Horror you know that it is a complex game lots of pieces.
+If you have played Arkham Horror, you know that it is a complex game with lots of pieces.
 There are sheets for the good guys, sheets for the bad guys, different tokens and more piles of cards than there are Ancient Ones to battle.
-The Arkham Horror Toolkit, doesn’t attempt to tackle everything, instead it picks four things to tackle:
+The Arkham Horror Toolkit doesn’t attempt to tackle everything, instead it picks four things to tackle: